DoniaAl-badawi23/Sales-Performance-Analysis-and-Dashboard-Creation-using-SQL-Excel-PowerBI/README.md

     By focusing on diversification, customer acquisition, and regional expansion, the business can sustain growth and build resilience.
 Leveraging seasonal peaks and customer loyalty        programs can further enhance profitability.

   ## Sales Improvement Recommendations:
  1- Focus on Product Mix:

    Introduce promotions or bundle offers for underperforming categories like Bikes and Accessories to increase their contribution.

  2- Customer Retention Programs:

    Offer loyalty rewards or personalized offers to top customers like Jordan Turner to ensure continued engagement.

  3- Geographic Targeting:

    Invest in marketing campaigns in less saturated regions to expand the customer base globally.

  4- Seasonal Promotions:

    Leverage peak months like May, August, and October to maximize sales through discounts or limited-time offers.

 ## Presentation:
+- <a href="https://github.com/DoniaAl-badawi23/Sales-Performance-Dashboard/blob/main/Sales%20Performanc%20Project.pptx">View Presentation</a>